-This briefing and exercise is practised before first solo (refer CFI) to prepare the student against the unlikely event of flap failure during early solo circuit consolidation.
-Therefore, it must be assumed that flap failure will not have been detected before starting the base turn, where flap is first selected.
+This briefing and exercise is practised before first solo (refer CFI) to prepare the student for the unlikely event of flap failure during early solo circuit consolidation.
+It must be assumed that flap failure will not have been detected before starting the base turn, where flap is first selected.

 To carry out a flapless approach and landing.